ramos-04/gitops-scaling/README.md

 - Define a **Tagging Strategy** (e.g. Project, Environment, Owner, CostCenter) and enforce its use.
 Activate these tags for cost allocation in the billing console to get granular cost breakdowns.

-## Launch and set up EKS cluster and ArgoCD
+## Launch and Set Up EKS Cluster and ArgoCD

 - Kindly go to the IAC/cluster path
    ```bash